uikit/uikit-site/docs/pages/cover.md

 # Cover

-<p class="uk-text-lead">Expand images or videos to cover their entire container.</p>
+<p class="uk-text-lead">Expand images, videos or iframs to cover their entire container and place your own content on top.</p>

-This component allows you to create fullscreen teasers using images, objects or even iframes.
-Regardless what kind of element, it will always be centered vertically and horizontally and cover its container without losing its proportions.
-You can also place additional content, like text or an image, on top of the image or video.

-***

 ## Usage